Illustration: George Wylesol

 Films and TV

 The art of pairing music to moving image is a precious one.
 Music supervisors and directors are a unique and special type of curator.
-As you’re binging your new favorite show or spending time with a film, pay attention to the music and Shazam the songs that pique your interest.
+As you’re binging your new favorite show or spending time with a film, pay close attention to the music and Shazam the songs that pique your interest.

 Record stores (websites)